-The CSRC Librarian works closely with the CSRC Director, professors, researchers, and community members to bring in new collections# A new archival program, the Mujeres Archive, seeks to collect, preserve, and highlight materials by Chicana/Latina activists, scholars, professionals, writers, and artist.
-One of its first collections is that of the Comisión Femenil de Los Angeles#
+The CSRC Librarian works closely with the CSRC Director, professors, researchers, and community members to bring in new collections.
+A new archival program, the Mujeres Archive, seeks to collect, preserve, and highlight materials by Chicana/Latina activists, scholars, professionals, writers, and artist.
+One of its first collections is that of the Comisión Femenil de Los Angeles.

-The Librarian of the UCLA Chicano Studies Library is currently enrolled in the UCLA Department of Information Studies Post-MLIS Archives program, which she expects to complete this coming year#As part of her course work, she produced an initial report on preservation issues and a preliminary history of the UCLA Chicano Studies Library#
+The Librarian of the UCLA Chicano Studies Library is currently enrolled in the UCLA Department of Information Studies Post-MLIS Archives program, which she expects to complete this coming year.
+As part of her course work, she produced an initial report on preservation issues and a preliminary history of the UCLA Chicano Studies Library.

-A manuscript processor was hired toward the end of 2003# The level of productivity in the area of archival processing has risen significantly.
-He has processed a number of collections and created EAD finding aids that are now available on the Online Archive of California# The following collections have been processed since last November# the bronze Screen Collection
+A manuscript processor was hired toward the end of 2003.
+The level of productivity in the area of archival processing has risen significantly.
+He has processed a number of collections and created EAD finding aids that are now available on the Online Archive of California.
+The following collections have been processed since last November.

-- The Comisión Femenil de Los ángeles Archive - The Dri Julian Nava Working Papers - · The Paulina Sahagun's Teatro Nacionales de Aztlán (TENAZ) Collection - · The Paulina Sahagun's Chicano Art Resistance and Affirmation (CARA) Exhibition Collection the robert Legorreta "Cyclona" Collection
+- The Comisión Femenil de Los Ángeles Archive - The Dr. Julian Nava Working Papers - The Paulina Sahagun's Teatro Nacionales de Aztlán (TENAZ) Collection - The Paulina Sahagun's Chicano Art Resistance and Affirmation (CARA) Exhibition Collection

-New Collections acquired in 2003--04
+New Collections Acquired in 2003-04